 Thank you for your interest in Isaac Bear Early College High School (IBEC).

-Effective January 1, 2013, UNCW oversight of the Early College program at UNCW will be provided by Interim Associate Vice Chancellor and Dean of Undergraduate Studies, Dr. Martin Posey.
+Institutional oversight of the Early College program at UNCW is provided by Dr. Martin Posey, Associate Vice Chancellor and Dean of Undergraduate Studies.

 Isaac Bear Early College in Guatemala with Global Public Service Academies, 2011